antranapp/Scenarios/README.md

 # Scenarios

-A library supporting fast prototyping for iOS Projects.
+Scenarios provides an infrastructure for fast prototyping and feature development for iOS Projects without breaking production apps

 # Introduction